dsfields/kibbutz/README.md

 ## Provider Implementations

-The following are known Kibbutz provider implementations.  _If you've created one not listed here, please add it to README.md via pull request in the [GitHub project](https://github.com/dsfields/kibbutz)._
+The following are known Kibbutz provider implementations.  _If you've created one not listed here, please add it to the README.md file via pull request in the [GitHub project](https://github.com/dsfields/kibbutz)._

   * [`kibbutz-rc`](https://www.npmjs.com/package/kibbutz-rc)